patternfly/training-scenarios/react-charts/donut-utilization-chart/step7.md

 3) <strong>Refactor `height`, `padding`, `themeColor`, and `width` properties from `ChartDonutUtilization` to the `ChartDonutThreshold` component.</strong>

  The `ChartDonutThreshold` component is a visual representation of donut utilization thresholds.
-The `constrainToVisibleArea` property will be reintroduced in the next step.

 Copy this code to the editor: